Tomshiii/ahk_wiki/Latest/Classes/Editors/adobe.md

 #### *keyswait*
 Type: *String*
 > This parameter is the a string you wish to pass to `keys.allWait()`'s first parameter.

-     * @param {String} window the hotkey required to focus the desired window within premiere
-     * @param {String} direction is the hotkey within premiere for the direction you want it to go in relation to "edit points"
-     * @param {String} keyswait
 ***

 ## <u>`prem.movepreview()`</u>